 Honorable mentions and random diving scenes:

-The Italian Job (2003 remake): A gang of robbers pull of a heist in Venice, requiring underwater shenanigans.
+- The Italian Job (2003 remake): A gang of robbers pull of a heist in Venice, requiring underwater shenanigans.
+Clip.

+- True Lies: Arnold scuba dives into a bad guy’s party before removing a drysuit, unveiling a perfect tuxedo.
+Great trailer.

+- Lara Croft Tomb Raider: The Cradle of Life: Angelina Jolie in a skin suit punching a shark.
+Clip.

+- Journey 2: The Mysterious Island: Dwayne ‘The Rock’ Johnson and annoying kid dive down to retrieve Captain Nemo’s sub.
 Trailer.

-True Lies: Arnold scuba dives into a bad guy’s party before removing a drysuit, unveiling a perfect tuxedo.
-Great movie.

-Lara Croft Tomb Raider: The Cradle of Life: Angelina Jolie in a skin suit holding onto a shark.

-Journey 2: The Mysterious Island: Dwayne ‘The Rock’ Johnson and annoying kid dive down to retrieve Captain Nemo’s sub.
-Using bags of air.

-Cruise into Terror: Face from the A-Team stars in this TV movie about cruise vacationers that discover a sarcophagus in an underwater cave… Watch the entire film here, for free!
+- Cruise into Terror: Face from the A-Team stars in this TV movie about cruise vacationers that discover a sarcophagus in an underwater cave.
+Full movie here.

 We know there are many more, especially pre-1960, so post any recommendations in the comments section below.

-39 Responses to “The best diving movies of all time”
+43 Responses to “The best scuba diving movies of all time – updated!”

 Leave a Comment